karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 In Karttur's GeoImagine Framework, conda is used for [setting up virtual python environments](https://karttur.github.io/setup-ide/setup-ide/conda-environ/) that are then used by <span class='app'>Eclipse</span> (installed in the next section).

-### Install Eclipse
+### Eclipse

-<span class='app'>Eclipse</span>is a Java based Integrated Development Environment (IDE).
+<span class='app'>Eclipse</span> is a Java based Integrated Development Environment (IDE).
 It is flexible and extensible and the IDE that I use for developing Karttur's GeoImagine Framework.
 My instructions installing <span class='app'>Eclipse</span> for mac osx are [here](https://karttur.github.io/setup-ide/setup-ide/install-eclipse//).
 The latter also contains instructions on how to setup <span class='app'>Eclipse</span> for PyDev and how to write some basic python programmes.
 Once you have finished the installation for Ubuntu you can continue with [Setup Eclipse for Python development](https://karttur.github.io/setup-ide/setup-ide/install-eclipse/#setup-eclipse-for-python-development).

 To install Eclipse you first need to install the correct version of Java Development Kit (JDK) - at time of writing this is either 8, 11 or 12.
 For our purposes it is usually better to have an older version as the Eclipse development is always behind that of JDK.